kubedb/docs/docs/guides/percona-xtradb/initialization/using-script.md

 KubeDB operator has created a new Secret called `px-init-script-auth` *(format: {percona-xtradb-object-name}-auth)* for storing the password for `mysql` superuser.
 This secret contains a `username` key which contains the **"username"** for `mysql` superuser and a `password` key which contains the **"password"** for the superuser.

-If you want to use an existing secret please specify that when creating the PerconaXtraDB object using `.spec.databaseSecret.secretName`.
+If you want to use an existing secret please specify that when creating the PerconaXtraDB object using `.spec.authSecret.name`.
 While creating this secret manually, make sure the secret contains these two keys (`username` and `password`) in `.data` section and also make sure of using `root` as value of `username` key.
 For more details see [here](/docs/guides/percona-xtradb/concepts/percona-xtradb.md#specdatabasesecret).

 Now, you can connect to this database using the database pod IP and and `root` user password.